-For Graphic Design: Canva
+#3 On My Favorite Tools List is For Graphic Design: Canva

-No matter your skill level, you’ll be able to easily create graphics because Canva comes with premade templates and a media library filled with thousands of stock photos, icons, and backgrounds.
+No matter your skill level, you’ll be able to easily create graphics because Canva comes with pre-made templates and a media library filled with thousands of stock photos, icons, and backgrounds.

 Canva for Work allows you to save your brand colors and “magic resize” different templates for different social media channels.
 As a social media manager and blogger, these things are MUST-HAVES for me.
 I highly recommend it.

 #5 On My List of Favorite Tools is For Invoicing, Proposals, and Contracts: AND CO

 I find it really simple to just send invoices through AND CO.
 AND CO has a whole suite of tools for freelancers to use, but I don’t take advantage of the others.

 AND CO also has a FREE contract creator so you can send over contracts for clients to sign—no lawyer needed!

-For Time Zone Tracking: FIO
+#6 On My Tools List is For Time Zone Tracking: FIO